-Dr. Christopher Cheng is Executive Vice President of GST in charge of day-to-day, company-wide operations.
-Dr. Cheng is responsible for sustainment, growth, and delivery of services to GST’s diverse customer base.
+Dr. Christopher Cheng, GST’s President/CEO is responsible for sustainment, growth, and delivery of services to GST’s diverse customer base.

 Chris has 20+ years of experience as a leader in industry and academia.
 In his industry experience, he has managed teams within startups to blue chip medical device companies, with experience spanning research, design, manufacturing, preclinical testing, clinical trials, marketing, and fundraising.
 Chris was co-founder and CEO of Koli, Inc., a Silicon Valley startup developing a minimally-invasive, percutaneous solution for symptomatic gallstone disease.
 Most recently, he founded GST’s Medical Division, the first organization dedicated to helping medical device companies holistically evaluate and improve biomechanical compatibility of medical implants.
 Chris has helped companies achieve clinical trial and commercial approval for dozens of products in the US and internationally, and is a seasoned speaker and subject matter expert.